tonande02/tonande02/README.md

-- 👋 Hi, I’m @tonande02, a bit new to GitHub, pleased to meet ya! =)
+- 👋 Hi, I’m @tonande02, pleased to meet ya! =)
 - About me:
 - :woman_technologist: I'm a data engineer working in Telecom
-- 👀:snake: My main language is SQL, and I'm currently learning Python.
+- 👀:snake: My main expertise lies in data, specifically analysing data for business users in order to improve, build and maintain efficient data platforms, mainly using SQL, Dataiku, DBT, Python, AWS, and Git
-- :video_game: I'm interested in AI/ML, and on the side I enjoy tinkering with games.
+- I'm currently upskilling to Full-stack, focusing on HTML/CSS/JS, Python, and Azure
 - I look forward to finding fun projects to collaborate on, and to learn from all the exciting things the community gets up to!

 <!---